 From Cheltenham it is anticipated that there will either be a bored tunnel through to the dip slope of the Cotswolds, or further pipeline following essentially the same route.
 From the landscape and visual impacts point of view both options will involve significant temporary impacts.
-Tunnelling will require periodic construction sites and the removal and disposal of large quantities of spoil.
-The pipeline will involve the cutting of a swathe through the countryside, but the construction period will probably be shorter.
+Tunnelling will require periodic construction sites and the removal and disposal of large quantities of spoil,.
+The pipeline will involve the cutting of a swathe through the countryside, but the construction period will probably be shorter and the issue of spoil disposal would not arise.